researchsoft/website/content/events/rse-ai-workshop/index.md

         - Yo Yehudi – OLS

-        To stay up to date on the more detailed workshop outputs still to come, subscribe to the [ReSA newsletter](https://www.researchsoft.org/news/).
+        To stay up to date on future outputs and related activities, subscribe to the [ReSA newsletter](https://www.researchsoft.org/news/).

          </div>
         </div>